SAP-samples/teched2022-IN280/exercises/ex2/ex26/readme.md

     <br>![](/exercises/ex2/images/IMExceptAlertFilter.png)

-    - In case your are using one of the default pre-configured *Cloud Integration services* the alert name is **Errorneous Integratio Artifact**
+    - In case you are using one of the default pre-configured *Cloud Integration services* the alert name is **Erroneous Integration Artifact**
     - In case you have added own alert to the *Cloud Integration service* you are managing yourself the alert name should be `userID` **Exceptions**